chocolacula/easy_reflection_cpp/README.md

 ## Quick start

-Take a look at [Installation](readme/installation.md) guide and install the solution.
+Look at [Installation](readme/installation.md) guide and install the solution.

 Then define your object and use `ER_REFLECT()` attribute: